 Expats should, however, bear in mind that due to historical disputes over administration and land, a massive increase in development on the island, and the concomitant explosion of the property market, there comes a risk of scams and property fraud.
 Expats should be sure that they have the real title deeds to the property that they are interested in prior to purchase.

 In order to borrow money to buy a residence, expats can contact any commercial bank to discuss loan terms.
-Usually a deposit of 30 percent of the sale is required, with the remaining 70 percent of the cost being covered by the bank.
+Usually, a deposit of 30 percent of the sale is required, with the remaining 70 percent of the cost being covered by the bank.
+We advise expats to do all their dealings in property through a verified and trustworthy lawyer.

 ►For more information about getting established on the island, see Banking, Money and Taxes in Cyprus